manabuo/machine-learning-using-tensorflow/linear_regression.md

     train_step = tf.train.GradientDescentOptimizer(learning_rate=LEARNING_RATE).minimize(loss=loss)
 ```
 As before, in this example we use the gradient descent algorithm to optimize the weights and biases.
 A summery of different types of optimization algorithms is available [here](http://ruder.io/optimizing-gradient-descent/) and [here](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/model_optimization.html).
-> Note: Right choice of optimization algorithms can significantly reduce training time as well as quality of the model, therefore the algorithm is additional hyperparameter that has to be considered.
+> Note: Right choice of optimization algorithms can significantly reduce training time as well as quality of the model, therefore the algorithm is an additional hyperparameter that has to be considered.

-Hyperparameters that were considered previously, as you might expect, remain the same as before.
+As this model differs little from the model for the Logistic Regression, the hyperparameters that were used before are also used in this example.

 #### Metrics
 For completeness we have also kept metrics section, thought we have changed metrics that are actually computed.